omermescioglu/three-body-problem/README.md

 # Three Body Problem Simulation
 The Three Body Problem refers to the lack of a general closed-form solution for 3 bodies acting on each other through Newton's Law of Gravitation.
-It also happens to be the name of the show that inspired me to create this simulation of the motion of 3 bodies. :)
+It also happens to be the name of the show that inspired me to create this simulation. :)

 ### Calculations
 Trajectories of objects were calculated using Newton's Universal Law of Gravitation $F = G \dfrac{M_1 M_2}{r^2}$.
 Simplifying for acceleration and including a directional term returns: